jchiodo123/-IIT-ITMD462-jchiodo/README.md

 ### initialize server for first time
 	vagrant init arvindr21/mean-box

-### Copy files to speed up process
-	Launched when vagrant box is run, it checks the versions of some of the packages, this is optional copy provision.sh

 ### modify Vagrantfile  with the following:

 	config.vm.box = "arvindr21/mean-box"
 	config.vm.define :TestServer
 	config.vm.network "forwarded_port", guest: 3000, host: 3000
-	config.vm.provision :shell, :path => "provision.sh"

 ### in gitbash shell, bring up server
 	vagrant up